Amsterdam Realtime 2002

-For the exhibition ‘Maps of Amsterdam 1866-2000’, Waag Society and Esther Polak together with Jeroen Kee were invited by the Amsterdam City Archive to produce a work about mental maps in that city: ‘Amsterdam RealTime’.
 During two months, 75 volunteers were tracked by GPS in their everyday movements and routines around the city.
 These traces were then drawn as white lines over a black background.
-The resulting, animated map has a distinct look and feel of psychogeographic experience: it is not precise or rational, but expresses the intuitive and personal aspects of geography.
-It shows a city that does not consist of buildings, roads and water, but of the movement of its inhabitants.
-Thicker and brighter lines indicate greater frequency of travel.
-The map also was influenced by the variety of means of transportation: a cyclist will produce completely different traces than someone who drives a car.
+Lines were sharp or blurry depending on the accuracy of the GPS receptions.
+The resulting life-animated map had a distinct look and feel.
+The project produced a psychogeographic experience: precise nor rational.
+Still, it expresses the intuitive and personal aspects of geography.
+It shows a city that does not consist of buildings, roads, and water but of the movement of its inhabitants.
+A color change from white to yellow to red indicated a greater frequency of travel.
+Unexpectedly, red dots emerged when participants came to a stop.
+The map was also influenced by various transportation means: a cyclist will produce completely different traces than someone driving a car.
 Once the participants became aware of their mapping outcomes, some even attempted to create artful GPS drawings.
-Interestingly, the final, combined map of all individual traces resembles an objective city map again.
+Interestingly, the final combined map of all individual traces again resembles an objective city map.

 Artistic motivation

 The starting point for this work was our curiosity to find out if it was possible to make a map of Amsterdam emerge from authentic route data.
 We wanted the city to draw itself.
-Also we wanted the audience that witnessed the realtime emergence of the tracks to identify with the participants rather than taking a voyeuristic position.
+We wanted the audience to witness the real-time emergence of the tracks and, simultaneously, offer them the possibility to subscribe as participants through a form.
+This way, the audiance would identify with the participants rather than take a voyeuristic position.

 Practical information